stack-of-tasks/pinocchio/doc/c-maths/a-rigid-bodies.md

 Of course the cartesian product is essential for analysis and description of the movement in our Euclidean space.
 But here, it's specific to the lie algebra, this is different from the cartesian product which define our space.
 The cartesian product can also be used to create a specific space by associating spaces related to the lie algebra as \f$ SE(n) \f$ and \f$ SO(n) \f$ groups.

 For example let's consider a wheeled robot like Tiago.
 It can only move on the ground.
-It is possible to assimilate the ground as a plane.
+It is possible to assimilate the ground to a plane.
 The robot can rotate around the z-axis so we have to deal with a \f$ SE(2) \f$ object.
 Then we attach to this \f$ SE(2) \f$ object an articulated arm with four revolute joints spread out his arm, each has one degree of freedom of rotation so they are \f$ SO(2) \f$ objects.
 To deal with this set we use the cartesian product related to the lie algebra and we get a new space in which we are able to represent all the possible trajectories of the robot and its arm.

 ### Vector space